 SEXTET

-A NOTE FROM THE PLAYWRIGHT
+A POST PRODUCTION NOTE FROM THE PLAYWRIGHT

 “I was just walking down 9th avenue thinking about the images of the show.
 I think this is the same experience for everyone who sees it–I feel the piece consumes the viewer.
 Tony’s cackle, Brandon’s top-lit smirk, the hanging, Antonina standing on the brink of the fog at the end, Gesualdo’s whipping, Chris’ puffy chest and his head-butts, the look on Hannah’s face at “I can be entertaining” — all these swirled in my head, and I thought that this is probably the most successful production of my work I’ve seen yet.
 Your staging is fearless — you throw the viewer in the water and make them gasp for air.
 Every night I saw it I thought, yes yes Yes!”